 - The plant will need a little extra humidity during this stage.
 Remember, it is from southern Mexico!
 An ideal way to get the poinsettia to turn red is to place it in a closet every evening (one that is never opened) along with a bowl of water.
 The bowl of water will increase the humidity level inside the dark closet.

 - In about four weeks the bracts will begin to turn red.
-Continue the nighttime darkness routine for four more weeks until plant reaches its full red color.
+Continue the nighttime darkness routine for four more weeks until the plant reaches its full red color.
+And that’s how to make poinsettias turn red

 Let’s sum up how to get a poinsettia to turn red in the quick Q and A: